 The Board has an established compliance function, which is responsible for the ongoing monitoring of and reporting on the Company's adherence to its internal control system.
-The compliance function is headed up at a European level by the Argus, Europe General Counsel and is overseen locally by the European Head of Risk and Compliance who reports to the Group Executive Risk Management Committee via the ERMC monthly, and to the Board quarterly.
+The compliance function is headed by the Compliance Officer and MLRO who reports to the EURRMC bi-monthly, and to the Board quarterly.